spdx/spdx-spec/docs/conformance.md

 including ethical and security information.

-Conformance to the AI profile compliance point only entails support for the Core profile.
+Conformance to the AI profile compliance point only entails support for the AI and Core profile.

 This compliance point facilitates interchange of the AI model related information produced by tools supporting SPDX.